Molecular Biology in Clinical Oncology Workshop

 Comments from previous attendees:

 - The week I spent with Molecular Biology in Clinical Oncology (MBCO) was the single most impactful week of my post graduate education.
 As a surgeon, we need all the help we can get, and this program was definitely a catalyst.
-I am currently designing pre-clinical and clinical studies that build on areas that I first explored in Colorado.

 - The MBCO workshop was absolutely terrific.
 More than anything, it provided me with the foundation for how to investigate a hypothesis to generate high-quality sound data.
 The MBCO faculty mentors were inspiring, and it was wonderful to interact with other young investigators in the same phase of life.